Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Related Works

 \section{Related Works}

-Vision underpins robotic perception by enabling object detection, localization, and scene understanding \cite{Kirillov2023SegmentAnything, Robinson2023RoboticVision}.
-However, properties such as stiffness, friction, and mass are difficult to infer from vision alone \cite{Li2024M3Tac, Zhao2025iFEM2}, calling for integration of alternative modalities.
+Vision underpins robotic perception by enabling object detection, localization, and scene understanding \citep{Kirillov2023SegmentAnything, Robinson2023RoboticVision}.
+However, properties such as stiffness, friction, and mass are difficult to infer solely from vision \citep{Li2024M3Tac, Zhao2025iFEM2}, calling for the integration of alternative modalities.